Mienjung97/Number_guesser_PP2/README.md

 ## Media

-- Most of the images used for the hero, background image and cat breeds were taken from [Unsplash](https://unsplash.com/), the actual links are included as comments in the code.
+- The two pictures were taken from [Unsplash](https://unsplash.com/), the actual links are included as comments in the code.
-- Two pictures were taken by me.
-- The information about the cat breeds was taken from [litter-robot-blog](https://www.litter-robot.com/blog/breeds-of-cats/).

 [Back to top](<#contents>)